raquelgarza/truster/docs/workflow.md

 This will create the `clusters_dir` and a subfolder per sample (named with the `sampleIds`).
 Each of these subfoldes will contain a tsv file per cluster found on the sample.
 The tsv files contain the cells barcodes that form that cluster.

-You will also get an RData file in the output directory with the Seurat object of each of your samples.
+You will also get an rds file in the output directory with the Seurat object of each of your samples.

 If you already have a clustering of your preference, please produce the required tsv files and set the clusters directory as: